Peanut Allergy Cure

 One such treatment is Oral Immunotherapy (also known as OIT) and so far it has worked for numerous children across the United States.
 My own son is one of those children.

 Oral Immunotherapy is defined as an experimental desensitization treatment for food allergy.
 There are several OIT studies being conducted in the United States and some allergists are now offering in office treatments.
 It is important to remember that OIT is not yet an FDA approved treatment and is closely monitored in clinical trials to prevent severe reactions.
 In other words, it is not something that should be tried at home.

-Over time, Justin’s blood results decreased to around 60 and he hadn’t had a peanut reaction in years.
-When we learned of a new allergy test called Component Resolved Diagnostic Testing we decided to give it a try.
+Over time, J’s blood results decreased to around 60 and he hadn’t had a peanut reaction in years.
+When we learned of a new allergy test called Component Resolved Diagnostic Testing

 The basic idea behind CRD is that foods often have more than one protein that individuals can be allergic to.
 For instance; Ara h1, h2 and h3 are peanut proteins most correlated to severe allergic reactions in individuals with a peanut allergy.
 However, there are other peanut proteins that will give a positive peanut allergy result on standard tests that in fact cause only mild reactions.
 These standard tests check for total peanut protein but not for the individual peanut proteins.

 We paid out of pocket for CRD testing as it was not covered by insurance.
-Sadly, we learned that Justin was allergic to ALL peanut proteins.
+Sadly, we learned that J was allergic to ALL peanut proteins.
 We continued to avoid peanuts.